 Professor Pirie then turns west to show how Spanish caravels, Dutch fluyts, and English galleons brought the law codes and legal systems of their homelands across the Atlantic Ocean to their colonies in the Western Hemisphere.
 Chapter 12, "From Kings to Empires: The Rise of Europe and America," and Chapter 13, "Colonialism: Exporting the Law," transports the accumulated wisdom and experience of Europe's lawmakers across the Atlantic, Pacific, and Indian Oceans.
 Colorful anecdotes and insightful analysis bring these stories to life.
 Specialized branches of the law, such as the Lex Marcatoria (the "Law of Merchants"), arose and spread as English Common Law became more common through successful colonialism.19 Yet critics of the Common Law gained adherents.
 As support for Napoleonic-style statutory codifications spread through the Continent, English social reformer Jeremy Bentham sent a letter to America's fourth president, James Monroe, asking the American to free the young United States from "the yoke" of Common Law "which remains about your necks."20 President Monroe stuck with English Common Law, despite its critics, resulting in a republic governed by common law, statutory codes, and a written constitution.
-Professor Pirie argues that "[l]aw is a deceptively simple way of ordering the world" and then proves precisely how that has occurred, in society after society, century after century, from the reign of the ambitious god-king Ur-Namma in Mesopotamia four thousand years ago to the

-A 1959 Virginia State Bar celebration of the virtues of English Common Law hangs on the wall of Jamestowne's church, where Virginia's lawmakers began meeting to enact new laws in 1619.
-Photo by David A. Furlow far more mundane legislators, judges, and presidents who shape, interpret, enforce the laws that shape and reshape our lives and times.
-Beginning with rules governing murder, rape, injury-compensation, theft, inheritance, debt. regulation marriage, of lawmakers of every kind, creed, and color have formulated a wide variety of competing, conflicting rules to govern every aspect of our modern world, including international agreements governing human rights, soccer, and Olympic competition-for ill and for good.
+Professor Pirie argues that "[l]aw is a deceptively simple way of ordering the world" and then proves precisely how that has occurred, in society after society, century after century, from the reign of the ambitious god-king Ur-Namma in Mesopotamia four thousand years ago to the far more mundane legislators, judges, and presidents who shape, interpret, enforce the laws that shape and reshape our lives and times.
+Beginning with rules governing murder, rape, injury-compensation, theft, inheritance, debt. and regulation marriage, of lawmakers of every kind, creed, and color have formulated a wide variety of competing, conflicting rules to govern every aspect of our modern world, including international agreements governing human rights, soccer, and Olympic competition-for ill and for good.
 I strongly recommend The Rule of Laws as a masterful summary of the history of law, and of laws, on a global scale.